-If you’d love to try new, delicious ways to use sea moss, check out my cookbook: Cooking With Sea Moss!
-The cookbook has over 50 recipes that are plant-based, gluten-free, vegan, and all contain sea moss!
+If you want more ways to easily incorporate sea moss into your daily diet, check out our cookbook: Cooking With Sea Moss!
+The cookbook contains over 50 plant-based, gluten-free recipes that all incorporate sea moss!
+Many are alkaline and Top 8 allergen friendly!

 Cleaned Sea Moss (before soaking)